emqx/eip/active/0011-persistent-sessions.md

 address the delta time of information spread, and we need to limit the stored information.

-We take the stanse that if a publishing node does not have the information that a persistent session should get a message through its subscription, the message should not be persisted, i.e., we don't try to close the delta time of the subscription information spread throughout the cluster.
-We note that this is analogous to the way ordinary subscriptions work as well.

-However, it would be beneficial if we can find a way of avoid spreading too much information on a cluster-global level.
+We propose to spread knowledge about subscriptions for persistent sessions in the same manner as the ordinary routing.
+Either by piggy-backing on the same data structures as today, or by introducing a parallel set of data structures for persistent sessions.

+Subscriptions is today handled with a global lock or a transaction to ensure information spread throughout the cluster.
+The content of the transaction is the topic filter and which node has further information.
+The routing is staged into

+1. Lookup the topic in a trie to find relevant subscribe topic filters.
+1. Lookup the topic filter in a database table to find which node the subscriber is on.
+1. Send the message to the relevant nodes, where a local lookup finds the pids.

 We propose using a trie to store the global information about which wildcard topic filters that are subscribed by a persistent session.
 In addition, a global mapping from topic filter (including non-wildcards) to sessionID should be kept for direct lookup.
+This can be done either in a separate trie and table, or by extending the content of the current tables.

 We propose a database backend for storing the actual messages, and a mapping between sessionID and a reference to the message (i.e., messageID) for retrieval of messages for a persistent session.
+The message store could be external to save space on the node.

 We propose that the messages from the database backend only should be used when resuming a persistent session, i.e., the messages to a